AiursoftWeb/Tracer/readme.md

 [![Build status](https://aiursoft.visualstudio.com/Star/_apis/build/status/Tracer%20Build)](https://aiursoft.visualstudio.com/Star/_build/latest?definitionId=1)

-Tracer is a simple network speed test app
+Tracer is a simple network speed test app.
+Deploy this on your own server.
+Open your tracer on your browser on your own device.
+And you can test your speed between you and your server or diagnose network issue.

 ## Requirements